 FORUM is dedicated to embodying the cooperative credit union spirit in all we do.
 That’s why we created the FORUM Credit Union Foundation.
 The Foundation is committed to strengthening the communities we serve through youth educational opportunities.
 This includes both educator grants and collegiate scholarships available to FORUM members.

 Having a financially responsible teenager starts by having money smart pre-teens.
 Fortunately the basic skills to teach your pre-teen that will put them on the path to being a financially responsible teenager are relatively simple to teach.
 Kids as young as 8 can often start learning these skills.

-Whether you attend high school or you’re going to college, FORUM’s Student Checking Accountgives you the flexibility and services you need to accommodate your lifestyle.
-Plus, right now if you open a Student Checking before August 31, you’ll be entered to win 1 of 4 prizes!
+Whether you’re going to college or attending high school, FORUM’s Student Checking Account gives you the flexibility and services to accommodate your lifestyle.
+Plus, right now if you open a Student Checking Account before August 31, you’ll be entered to win a MacBook Air computer!*